luispedro/Programming-for-Scientists/README.rst

 --------------------------------------

 This was a course offered at Carnegie Mellon University in Spring 2009.
-It was designed and taught by Luis Pedro Coelho (available at luis@luispedro.org), a graduate student in computational biology.
+It was designed and taught by Luis Pedro Coelho (available at luis@luispedro.org), at the time, a graduate student in computational biology.

+Later, an abdridged, two-and-a-half day version of the course was offered in Fall 2012 at Instituto de Medicina Molecular (Lisbon, Portugal).

 Materials available
 -------------------